Amitminer/Paneer-Lang/README.md

 # Paneer-Lang

 Paneer-Lang is a fun-made programming language created for learning and experimentation purposes.
 It is a simple language that allows you to print messages to the console using the `paneer.bol()` function.
+Recently, variable support has been added, allowing you to store and use variables in your Paneer-Lang code.

 ## Usage